vzcaffaro/programming-languages-2020/assessment.md

 - 45% of the course:
   - 3 [assignments](assignments.md), worth 9% each
-  - a tutorial on Haskell for beginners published on the web, worth 18%
+  - a [blog/tutorial](blog.md) on Haskell for beginners published on the web, worth 18%

 The theoretical component will be assessed by a final exam worth 30% and a number of tests during the semester worth together 20%.